wrola/go-tempreture-coverter/README.md

 # Go Temperature Converter

-A tiny command-line utility for converting temperatures between Celsius and Fahrenheit.
-It accepts a value with its unit (for example `36.6C` or `100F`), performs the conversion, and prints the result with two decimal places.
+A tiny command-line utility for converting temperatures between Celsius, Fahrenheit, and Kelvin.
+It accepts a value with its unit (for example `36.6C`, `100F`, or `300K`) and optionally a target unit, performs the conversion, and prints the result with two decimal places.
 The project is intentionally small and self-contained so it can serve as a reference for basic Go CLI patterns and table-driven tests.

 ## Requirements